LucyPill/Credit_Risk_Analysis/README.md

 *  High risk: 0.01 / Low risk: 1.00
 ##### Recall:
 * High risk: 0.61 / Low risk: 0.68
 * F1 Score: 0.80

+![2.png](https://github.com/LucyPill/Credit_Risk_Analysis/blob/main/images/2.png)

+### Summary:
 The recall scores of 61% for low risk and 68% for high risk loans are correctly identified.
 The precision scores tell us that only 1% of high risk loans are correctly identified as high risk, but low risk loans are predicted correctly 100% of the time.

-![2.png](https://github.com/LucyPill/Credit_Risk_Analysis/blob/main/images/2.png)

 ## Deliverable 2: Use the SMOTEENN algorithm to Predict Credit Risk